The Public Health AI Handbook

 Part V: The Future

-Emerging technologies, global health, policy, misinformation, practical LLM use, behavioral AI
+Emerging technologies, global health, policy, misinformation, LLMs (theory & practice), behavioral AI

-Topics: Emerging AI methods, global health applications, policy & governance, AI-generated misinformation and infodemics, practical guide to using LLMs safely and effectively, AI-driven behavioral interventions and personalized health coaching, research frontiers
+Topics: Emerging AI methods, global health applications, policy & governance, AI-generated misinformation and infodemics, Large Language Models in public health (theory, practice, privacy, validation), AI-driven behavioral interventions and personalized health coaching, research frontiers

 How to use this handbook